Frequently Asked Questions

 Completing an international application does have a few extra requirements.
 Contact us early, at firstname.lastname@example.org, to begin the process.

-We anticipate a full cohort and encourage individuals to apply as soon as possible.
-Please contact firstname.lastname@example.org or (630) 829-6225 for more information.
-You can find the application and a helpful checklist online at www.cvdl.org/application.
+We anticipate a full cohort and encourage individuals to apply early in order to receive full consideration.
+Please contact email@example.com for more information.
+You can find the application and a helpful checklist online at this link.

 Because of our competitive process, some applicants may be placed on a wait list.
 If that occurs, applicants will be notified of their status within a month of their interview date, and will be updated regarding changes to their status.